Purpose of Ventilation

-The ventilation airflow rate is the rate of flow of outdoor air into a building per unit of time, and is often expressed in units of cubic feet per minute (cfm).
-"Ventilation rates" are normally expressed as ventilation airflow rates divided by the number of people in the building (yielding cfm per person), by the indoor air volume (yielding air changes per hour or h-1), or by the indoor floor area (yielding cfm per square ft.)
+The ventilation airflow rate is the rate of flow of outdoor air into a building per unit of time, and is often expressed in units of cubic meters per second (m3/s).
+"Ventilation rates" are normally expressed as ventilation airflow rates divided by the number of people in the building (yielding L/s per person), by the indoor air volume (yielding air changes per hour or h-1), or by the indoor floor area (yielding, for example, L/s per square meter).

 Ventilation Rates and Carbon Dioxide (CO2)